Bleeding Dry - Microtransactions in Video Games

 slotmachine-1024x684.jpg

 So, it's gambling.
 It may not be the legal definition of gambling in every state, country, or province, but it's gambling.
-The developers and publishers of the games using this monetization method want to discourage you from calling it gambling, and try to defend it as something else by pointing out technicalities and minor differences in the definition.
+The developers and publishers of the games using this monetization method want to discourage you from calling it gambling and try to defend it as something else by pointing out technicalities and minor differences in the definition.
 Outside parties who also sell loot boxes that can be opened and used in games want you to think it's not gambling.
 Even the ERSB, the organization that determines the content ratings for games, doesn't consider it gambling.
-But due to a recent controversy regarding some popular personalities on YouTube, who played the game Counter Strike: Go and boasted of special skins they would win from a third-party vender, that definition has been brought into question—these guys also failed to disclose the fact that they were deeply affiliated with (owned) this vender and were making rather disingenuous videos to convince people to buy loot crates from their site.
+But due to a recent controversy regarding some popular personalities on YouTube, who played the game Counter Strike: Go and boasted of special skins they would win from a third-party vendor, that definition has been brought into question—these guys also failed to disclose the fact that they were deeply affiliated with (owned) this vendor and were making rather disingenuous videos to convince people to buy loot crates from their site.
 Whether recognized as gambling or not by whomever, the negative attention towards this method of digital sales garnered in the court case didn't help.
 This has conjured a storm that has been on the horizon for a while and many of us have seen it coming.
 The storm also happens to be just hitting the shores of Hawaii now.

 Thanks to Electronic Arts, who once again managed to draw as much negative attention as possible for their attempts at sucking as much money out of these trends as they can, the US government (the eye of the storm) has gotten involved.
 EA's party-foul release of Star Wars: Battlefront II drew a TON of public ire due to its absurd methods of incentivizing players to pay more money and get loot crates.
-I don't have the specifics, but you can simply look through the infamous Reddit thread (most down-voted Reddit thread of all time!) for the numerous changes the developers made to the drop rates and reward percentages before the game was even fully released to the public, due to the negative blowback.
+I don't have the specifics, but you can simply look through the infamous Reddit thread (the most down-voted Reddit thread of all time!) for the numerous changes the developers made to the drop rates and reward percentages before the game was even fully released to the public, due to the negative blowback.
 Unfortunately for them, and for every other developer hoping to utilize this monetary system, representatives in the state of Hawaii caught wind of this fiasco and have gone so far as to suggest legislation to prevent minors from purchasing games with these types of loot crate rewards in them.
 Whoops!

 sixteenNine.img_-1024x538.png

 I don't want the government regulating my entertainment, much like anyone else, but the way this was going, the government's involvement was an inevitable consequence.
-This is especially true when you consider the fact that EA's main competitor, Activision, had a document leaked detailing how they monitor purchasing trends of players and were designing games to exploit them on an individual level.
+This is especially true when you consider the fact that EA's main competitor, Activision, had a document leaked detailing how they monitor the purchasing trends of players and were designing games to exploit them on an individual level.
 Not to mention, there are analytics companies out there whose sole purpose is to recognize markets in different regions of the world and suggest the appropriate prices for in-game items or methods of marketing to the public in these areas.
 I don't just mean the regional public, but identifying and targeting people who may be susceptible to addictions and exploiting that with their marketing strategies.
 The video game industry has become a massive money-maker, and now that they're relying on such manipulative methods to make more money, the sinister nature of these systems is starting to take a toll and draw more attention from the government than anyone wanted.

 It was a lot easier to defend video games as a legitimate source of entertainment when it was just a matter of content censorship.
-Studies could back up the argument about violence in video games having little to no negative effects on its players, and people were still willing to concede on a ratings system similar to the movies anyway, just to appease the concerned parties.
-Now, video games are so much more than what they were; they're exploitative gateway-drugs to far more harmful addictions.
+Studies could back up the argument about violence in video games having little to no negative effects on its players, and people were still willing to concede to a rating system similar to the movies anyway, just to appease the concerned parties.
+Now, video games are so much more than what they were; they're exploitative gateway drugs to far more harmful addictions.
 There are still plenty of games being made by big and small companies that do not employ these methods of monetization, but like every social issue, it's the ones that make the most noise that draw the most attention.
 EA's party foul is going to cause a lot of problems for them and their competitors, and it may cause more problems for everyone else if the companies don't wise up their act.
 As much as I'd like to see the whole loot crate concept go away, my pessimistic expectation is that this is going to get worse before it gets better.

 Fan of death metal?
 Check out my band on Bandcamp and Soundcloud.
 If you like what you hear and want to hear more, head to HoundsofInnsmouth.com for more info!